 Recently, the Department has improved visitor facilities at Becker Lake, constructing rest rooms, a boat ramp, parking lot expansions and two hiking trails, one on the east side of the property that follows the Little Colorado River and a loop trail on the west side that leads to a wildlife viewing blind and the uplands of the wildlife area.

 Becker Lake is stocked with rainbow trout.
-Brown trout (Salmo trutta) recruit naturally from the Little Colorado River.
-The lake also contains Little Colorado suckers (Catostomus sp.), fathead minnows (Pimephales promelas) and stocked populations of Apache Trout (Oncorhynchus apache), which are considered an enhancement population, strictly for put-and-take and not for recruitment.
-Fishing is with artificial fly and lure only, with only barbless hooks, and the daily limit is two trout.
+The lake also contains Little Colorado suckers (Catostomus sp.), fathead minnows (Pimephales promelas), and illegally stocked green sunfish, largemouth bass, and channel catfish.
+Fishing is with artificial fly and lure, single barbless hooks only, and catch-and-immediate release for trout.

 A high diversity of waterfowl can be found on the wildlife area throughout the year.
 Big game species that occasionally use the area include pronghorn and mule deer.
-Small mammals potentially occurring on the wildlife area include the White Mountains ground squirrel (Spermophilus tridecemlineatus monticola).
-Raptors occurring on the area include ferruginous hawk (Buteo regalis), Swainson's hawk (B. swaisoni), rough-legged hawk (B. lagopus), golden eagle (Aquila chrysaetos), osprey (Pandion haliaetus) and peregrine falcon (Falco peregrinus).
+Small mammals potentially occurring on the wildlife area include the White Mountains ground squirrel (Spermophilus tridecemlineatus monticola) and Gunnison’s prairie dog (Cynomys gunnisoni).
+Raptors occurring on the area include ferruginous hawk (Buteo regalis), Swainson's hawk (B. swaisoni), rough-legged hawk (B. lagopus), bald eagle (Haliaeetusleucocephalus), osprey (Pandion haliaetus) and peregrine falcon (Falco peregrinus).
 Several birds recorded rarely in northeastern Arizona have been observed at Becker Lake, including the red phalarope (Phalaropus fulicaria), least flycatcher (Empidonax minimus) and northern shrike (Lanius excubitor).
 A host of nongame passerines also utilize the area.

 Special status species occurring on or near the Becker Lake Wildlife Area have been identified through the Department's Heritage Data Management System and are listed below.
 In January 1997, a pair of bald eagles built a nest in the cottonwood trees along the eastern edge of the lake.
 Like nearby Luna Lake, which is another recent addition to the increasing number of wetlands used by nesting bald eagles, Becker Lake eventually may sustain regular nesting attempts by bald eagles.